codeaid/woth-toolbox/README.md

 When hovering over individual life cycle activities (or alternatively tapping on mobile devices) activities of all other species will also be highlighted at the same hour making it easy to see what other animals are doing at the same time.

+Additionally animals can be filtered by the map they are available on.
+To change the target map simply click on one of the buttons at the top of the page.

 ## Maps